 Add Hyperlink / Link — the selected text will be a hyperlink, or link, to another destination on the internet.
 Usually, links are differentiated from non-linked text by a contrasting color, often combined with an underline.
-When an input device like a mouse “hovers” over a link, the cursor responds, and additional feedback such as a color change is typical, as can be seen in this — example.
+When an input device like a mouse “hovers” over a link, the cursor responds, and additional feedback such as an underline or color change is typical.

 Removing a Link — a form of “undo” for existing links in your pages and posts, the selected — presumably linked — text will no longer be linked to another destination.

 Spell-Checking — a basic “TinyMCE” spell-check utility available in several languages by default — clicking the icon will cause a brief delay while the contents are reviewed, after which underlined words are identified for further review.
 The library is simple and composed primarily of “dictionary words” — for example, “WordPress” will show as a misspelling.

 Combined with native “as you type” spell-check software in most modern browsers (e.g. Firefox, Chrome) the WordPress spell-checking icon provids easy access to a convenient “final review” tool for your post or page content.
 Words identified as problematic, when clicked, show suggested replacements.
 The TinyMCE spell-check utility also provides an “ignore all” option, reducing the frequency of suggestions for the same word throughout a given page or post.